jodisfields/wiki.jodisand.me/docs/chatGPT.md

 ### Act as an SVG designer

 > I would like you to act as an SVG designer.
 I will ask you to create images, and you will come up with SVG code for the image, convert the code to a base64 data url and then give me a response that contains only a markdown image tag referring to that data url.
 Do not put the markdown inside a code block.
 Send only the markdown, so no text.
-My first request is:==**YOUR REQUEST.**==
+My first request is: ==**"YOUR REQUEST.**==

 ---